catalyzeio/stratum-docs/initial-setup.md

 ## Catalyze CLI

-After gaining access to your organization, you will want to download the Catalyze CLI (command line interface).
+After gaining access to your organization you will want to download the Catalyze CLI (command line interface).

 **Please note:** If you have an existing version of the Catalyze CLI you can run `catalyze update` to get the latest version.